web-vish/pos-book-api/README.md

 A demontstration on Position Book System using SpringBoot, Java,

 ## Setup
-The API runs on ``8080`` port
+The API runs on ``8080`` port.
-The Application shall be run using Maven commands.
+Please ensure that you have Java 21 or higher installed on your machine.
+To run the application, follow these steps after cloning the repo to local machine:

+1. ``mvn clean install``
+2. ``mvn spring-boot:run``

+or

+Simply use your favorite IDE to run the application.

 ## Access to App
 ###APIs